hiesabx/reservoirflow/README.md

 - History matching using machine learning.
 - Reinforcement learning to achieve better production strategies for specific goals (e.g. maximize recovery, accelerate production).
 - Physics-informed neural networks and deep learning models.
-- Advanced computing such as: GPU Computing, Quantum Computing, and Cloud Computing.
+- Advanced computing such as: GPU Computing, and Quantum Computing.
+- Real-time reservoir management and production optimization using Cloud Computing and IoT.

-The author aims first to create an open-source community for oil&gas industry and perhaps form a start-up that can take this duty as a business mention.
+The author aims to create an open-source community for oil&gas industry and to form a start-up that can take this duty as a business mention.
+A company that can provide cutting-edge software and engineering solutions as __open-source__ and then can profit from other services such as training or consultation.
+If your company is interested in having this option, then please get in touch.
+Crating such a company, will put the oil&gas industry in the right direction for many years to come.

 ## Version